Bone Broth (it's not just a trend)

 Why you NEED to incorporate it into your daily life:

-- It inhibits infection caused by colds and flus because of our friends the anti-inflammatory amino acids.
+It inhibits infection caused by colds and flu because of our friends the anti-inflammatory amino acids.

-- This magic broth is nice on the wallet, you can use leftover bones from any meal, I usually save them up as a I cook in the freezer.
+This magic broth is nice on the wallet, you can use leftover bones from any meal, I usually save them up as I cook in the freezer.

 1. BROWNING: Always brown your bones.
 This browning/ caramelization process actually adds flavor